-Voting decisions with respect to fixed income securities and the securities of privately held issuers generally will be made by a Fund managers based on their assessment of the particular transactions or other matters at issue.
+Voting decisions with respect to fixed income securities and the securities of privately held issuers generally will be made by the Fund's managers based on their assessment of the particular transactions or other matters at issue.

-Information regarding how a Fund voted proxies relating to portfolio securities during the most recent 12-month period ended June 30 is available on the Funds' website, or will be available as soon as reasonably practicable after the Funds' latest filing on Form N-PX with the SEC, at dfinview.com/GoldmanSachs and on the SEC's website at www.sec.gov.
+Information regarding how the Fund's voted proxies relating to portfolio securities during the most recent 12-month period ended June 30 is available on the Fund's website, or will be available as soon as reasonably practicable after the Fund's latest filing on Form N-PX with the SEC, at dfinview.com/GoldmanSachs and on the SEC's website at www.sec.gov.
 This information may also be obtained upon request and without charge by calling Goldman Sachs & Co.
 LLC at the toll-free telephone number listed on the front cover of this SAI.